ballykea/socialmedia_monitoring/plan.md

 * Call NCDOT in Winston-Salem at (336) 747-7800
 -->
 ##### Near-Earth Object (Asteroid) #####

++ Torino Impact Hazard Scale.
+The Torino Scale, adopted by the IAU in 1999, is a tool for categorizing potential Earth impact events.
+An integer scale ranging from 0 to 10 with associated color coding, it is intended primarily to facilitate public communication by the asteroid impact hazard monitoring community.
+The scale captures the likelihood and consequences of a potential impact event, but does not consider the time remaining until the potential impact.
+More extraordinary events are indicated by a higher Torino Scale value. https://cneos.jpl.nasa.gov/sentry/torino_scale.html
++ Palermo Technical Impact Hazard Scale.
+The Palermo Technical Impact Hazard Scale was developed to enable NEO specialists to categorize and prioritize potential impact risks spanning a wide range of impact dates, energies and probabilities.
+Actual scale values less than -2 reflect events for which there are no likely consequences, while Palermo Scale values between -2 and 0 indicate situations that merit careful monitoring.
+Potential impacts with positive Palermo Scale values will generally indicate situations that merit some level of concern. https://cneos.jpl.nasa.gov/sentry/palermo_scale.html

 #### General Monitoring Tools and Information Sources ####
 * TweetDeck (https://tweetdeck.twitter.com) See helpful info at (https://dgvost.uk/2017/04/tweetdeck/) TweetDeck consists of a series of customisable columns, which can be set up to display the user's Twitter timeline, mentions, direct messages, lists, trends, favorites, search results, hashtags, or all tweets by or to a single user.